avanwouwe/wazuh-gworkspace/doc/install-step-2.md

       - ../../wazuh-gworkspace/wodle:/var/ossec/wodles/gworkspace
 ```

-Now you can rebuild the image and recreate the containers to ensure that the volume is mounted:
+Now you can rebuild the image and recreate the containers to ensure that the python library is installed and the volume is mounted:
 ```
 cd  ~/wazuh-docker/multi-node/
 docker compose down